Pre-Admission Requirements for all Candidates

 Students interested in majoring in Special Education, Early Childhood/Special Education (ECSE), or Elementary Education/Special Education (EESE) must first gain admission to Towson University.
 Admission to the university, however, does not guarantee admission to the Special Education, Integrated EESE or ECSE majors.
 Students must complete a Declaration of Intended Major Form available online through the Registrar's Office, at which time they will be assigned a Special Education adviser.
 All students applying for admission to a Teacher Education program at Towson University are required to complete a Criminal History Disclosure Form.
 This form is to be notarized and sent to the Department of Special Education to be kept on file.

 Special Education is a screened major.
 All candidates for the Special Education, Integrated Elementary Education—Special Education and Integrated Early Childhood—Special Education majors will be ranked according to cumulative GPA in all college or university courses (transfer GPA and/or TU GPA).

-For consideration for admission to a special education program, a formal application with the following must be submitted.
-Requirements are listed on the application.
+For consideration for admission to a special education program, an online application must be submitted.

 Students must meet the following requirements:

-Special Education Department personnel are responsive to the transfer student and will accept those credits which are compatible with the Core Curriculum requirements, Special Education, Integrated Early Childhood/Special Education and Integrated Elementary Education/Special Education majors and state certification requirements.
-Please note: although credits might qualify toward graduation, only an evaluation conducted by the Special Education adviser will determine which credits will also apply toward the major.
-Students must first have their transcripts evaluated by the Office of Admissions before requesting a special education transcript evaluation.
+Special Education Department personnel are responsive to transfer students and will review those credits which may be compatible with the Core Curriculum requirements, Special Education, Early Childhood/Special Education and Elementary Education/Special Education majors and state certification requirements.
+Upon acceptance into the University, Admissions and the program advisor will determine courses which will fulfill program requirements.
+Transfer students are encouraged to contact the program advisor for more information.

 Special Education majors follow the school system calendar for the Professional Development School to which they are assigned as interns.
 The professional year starts in August when the teachers begin the school year and follows the school system spring break schedule.